 6. Rollback to an older version of Android Messages

 An alternative to completely ditching the app until Google sorts things out is to use an older version of Android Messages.
 But, how to do that, you might ask?
 With an APK, it’s rather simple.
 We wrote about how to roll back apps on Android in detail.
 Basically, you use an older version APK to roll back and, hopefully, avoid issues the current stable (stable?) version has.

 Here’s how to roll back Android Messages via an APK:

-- Navigate to APK Mirror, here.
+- Navigate to the Google Messages section of APK Mirror.

 - Download an older version of Messages.
 You can also go for a Beta version, although we recommend downgrading rather than upgrading over the current version.

 - Download the version you would like to install.
 To avoid issues with cached data, we recommend uninstalling Messages (or app updates if Messages are a system app) first before installing an APK update or downgrade.